Up to 60% off sofas & mattresses — limited‑time deals.

 • Fabric content: 100% polyester

-• Seat cushion material: feather-fibre blend wrapped around a high-density foam core
+• Seat cushion material: feather-fibre blend with a premium foam core

 • Throw cushion material: feather-fibre blend